Start9Labs/btcpayserver-startos/README.md

 ```

 > **Tip:** You can also install the btcpayserver.s9pk using **Sideload Service** under
-the **Embassy > Settings** section.
+the **System > Settings** section.

 ### Verify Install

-Go to your Embassy Services page, select **BTCPay Server**, configure and start the service.
+Go to your Start9 Server Services page, select **BTCPay Server**, configure and start the service.
 Then, verify its interfaces are accessible.

 **Done!**